Board of Trustees

 Birmingham, AL 35243

-Mr. Milton Davis is the Director of Industrial Business Development for BL Harbert International.
+Mr. Davis is the Vice President for Economic Development for ClayCo, Inc..
 His current responsibilities include market analysis, sales, strategic planning, client presentations, risk analysis, and contract negotiations.

 He is on The University of Alabama’s Engineering Leadership Board, National Chair of the UA Capstone Engineering Society Board, National Vice-Chair of UA’s Chemical and Biological Engineering Advisory Board, and member of Tuskegee University Construction Science and Management Industry Advisory Board.
 He is also co-chair of the Economic Development Committee of Manufacture Alabama, former board member of St. Vincent’s Foundation, board member of Better Basics, board member for the Birmingham Urban League, and an active member of St. Mark the Evangelist Catholic Church, where he is a catechist and lector.

 Mr. Davis graduated from The University of Alabama with a bachelor’s degree in chemical engineering.
 Later, he earned an MBA from The University of Alabama at Birmingham and also completed the construction management program at Texas A&M University.